spacemeshos/testnet-guide/wallet.md

 A new wallet is created when you open the Spacemesh App for the first time.

-You are prompted to secure your wallet with a password, and we recommended you store it in a password manager app, such as [1Password](https://1password.com).
+You are prompted to secure your wallet with a password, and we recommend that you store it in a password manager app, such as [1Password](https://1password.com).

 > Your wallet data is saved in a `wallet file` on your hard drive.
 The `wallet file` includes sensitive private data that is encrypted in the file with your password.